 The main mode of nutrition in plants is the autotrophic mode of nutrition.
 The plants have chlorophyll in their leaves which helps them to produce their own food.

 What are the different types of heterotrophic nutrition in plants?

 Some plants do not have chlorophyll and depend upon other plants for their food.
-Such plants exhibit heterotrophic mode of nutrition and are known as heterotrophic plants.
+Such plants exhibit a heterotrophic mode of nutrition and are known as heterotrophic plants.
 For eg., parasitic plants, insectivorous plants, symbiotic plants, and saprophytic plants.